junxit/us-congress-bills-111/bill.md

     - **(B)** in paragraph (2), by striking “define for State and local governments, and other public and private entities,” and inserting “establish”;
     - **(C)** in the first sentence of paragraph (3), by inserting “(including regional community policing institutes)” after “training centers or facilities”; and
     - **(D)** by adding at the end the following:
-      > - **(4)** *Exclusivity* The Office of Community Oriented Policing Services shall be the exclusive component of the Department of Justice to perform the functions and activities specified in this paragraph.
+      > - **(4)** *Exclusivity* The Office of Community Oriented Policing Services shall be the exclusive component of the Department of Justice to perform the functions and activities specified in this part.

   - **(8)** in subsection (g), as so redesignated, by striking “may utilize any component”, and all that follows and inserting “shall use the Office of Community Oriented Policing Services of the Department of Justice in carrying out this part.”;
   - **(9)** in subsection (h), as so redesignated—